dsc-courses/dsc10-2025-wi/syllabus.md

 ### Discussion

-There are three discussion sections:
+There are two discussion sections:
-- Section A: Monday 4-4:50PM in [Solis 104](https://map.concept3d.com/?id=1005#!m/237105).
+- Section A: Monday and Wednesday 3-3:50PM in [Center 216](https://map.concept3d.com/?id=1005#!m/163044).
-- Section B: Monday 5-5:50PM in [Solis 104](https://map.concept3d.com/?id=1005#!m/237105).
+- Section B: Monday and Wednesday 4-4:50PM in [Center 216](https://map.concept3d.com/?id=1005#!m/163044).
-- Section C: Monday 7-7:50PM in [Solis 104](https://map.concept3d.com/?id=1005#!m/237105).

-Discussion section starts in Week 1.
+Discussion section starts **Wednesday of Week 1**.
 The first discussion includes some useful instruction and tips for using Jupyter notebooks and Datahub, the programming tools we'll be using in this course.
 It should be helpful to get you set up and comfortable with the technology you'll be using all quarter.

 Subsequent discussion sections will be focused on quiz and exam preparation.
 Students will work through problems from past DSC 10 quizzes and exams and be able to get help from course staff.
 Attending discussion and working through practice problems gives you direct experience with the types of questions you will see on quizzes and exams.

 You can attend any discussion session, but if space fills up, priority will be given to students officially enrolled in that section.

 **Discussion sections will not be podcasted.** The purpose of discussion is to give you hands-on problem-solving experience, so you really need to attend and participate to reap the benefits.
-You will be able to earn some participation credit by attending discussion section.
-See the [Participation](#participation) section of the syllabus for more information.

 <!-- {: .warning }
 **In the Schedule of Classes, this course is listed as having both a discussion section (DI) and a lab section (LA), but we will only have one weekly meeting outside of lecture, which we’ll refer to as a discussion section, scheduled at the time listed above.
 You should ignore what you see as DI or LA on WebReg and just use the schedule above instead.** -->

 ### Quiz Sessions

 All students enrolled are assigned to a lab section (listed as LA on WebReg and the Schedule of Classes).
 This is a one hour block on Wednesdays that you should have reserved for this class.
-We will use some of this time to administer quizzes, and we will also have one quiz on a Monday due to the Thanksgiving holiday.
-See the [Quizzes](#quizzes) section of the syllabus for more information.
+We will use some of this time to administer quizzes, and the rest of this time to host discussion sections.
+You can find the exact schedule of course meetings on the [homepage of this website](..).

-To provide some additional flexbility, we will ask you for your time preferences among the following options, and you will be assigned a regular quiz time based on your preferences and availability of seats.
+To provide some additional flexbility, we will ask you for your quiz time preferences among the following options, and you will be assigned a regular quiz time based on your preferences and availability of seats.
-- Quiz Session 1: Monday/Wednesday 4-4:20PM in [Solis 104](https://map.concept3d.com/?id=1005#!m/237105).
+- Quiz Session 1: Wednesday 3-3:20PM in [Center 216](https://map.concept3d.com/?id=1005#!m/163044).
-- Quiz Session 2: Monday/Wednesday 4:30-4:50PM in [Solis 104](https://map.concept3d.com/?id=1005#!m/237105).
+- Quiz Session 2: Wednesday 3:30-3:50PM in [Center 216](https://map.concept3d.com/?id=1005#!m/163044).
-- Quiz Session 3: Monday/Wednesday 5-5:20PM in [Solis 104](https://map.concept3d.com/?id=1005#!m/237105).
+- Quiz Session 3: Wednesday 4-4:20PM in [Center 216](https://map.concept3d.com/?id=1005#!m/163044).
-- Quiz Session 4: Monday/Wednesday 5:30-5:50PM in [Solis 104](https://map.concept3d.com/?id=1005#!m/237105).
+- Quiz Session 4: Wednesday 4:30-4:50PM in [Center 216](https://map.concept3d.com/?id=1005#!m/163044).
-- Quiz Session 5: Monday/Wednesday 7-7:20PM in [Solis 104](https://map.concept3d.com/?id=1005#!m/237105).
-- Quiz Session 6: Monday/Wednesday 7:30-7:50PM in [Solis 104](https://map.concept3d.com/?id=1005#!m/237105).

-You can let us know your preferences on the [Welcome Survey](https://forms.gle/Q71C5HGCYxYVsMyy6).
+You can let us know your preferences on the [Welcome Survey](https://forms.gle/nxkC7tC7ezKW5svs6).
 We will confirm your assigned quiz time by email before Monday of Week 2.

 ### Office Hours